18 Top-Rated Beaches in Hawaii

 This beach is in a stunning cove along Maui's legendary Road to Hana, which is famous for its hairpin curves and drop-offs.
 Hana itself is a town lost in time, and well worth the effort to reach.

 Hamoa Beach is surrounded by green, jungle-draped cliffs and can be accessed via a set of steps at the shuttle drop-off point for the Travaasa Hana, Maui.
 The long crescent beach features white sand and a consistent surf break.
-It is also a gorgeous beach, with postcard perfect looks and about 100 feet of sand.
+It is also a gorgeous beach, with postcard-perfect looks and about 100 feet of sand.
 If you aren't quite ready to surf, bodysurfing and boogie boarding are both popular at Hamoa Beach.

 For decent snorkeling, you'll want to head to the left of the cove.
-Just note that this beach is exposed to open ocean, and the currents can be strong.
+Just note that this beach is exposed to the open ocean, and the currents can be strong.
 Make sure you are a strong swimmer before heading out.

 Parking can be difficult on nice days, as there is only on-street parallel parking available.
 If you can't find a spot, head to Mokae Cove, which is another beach just to its south that sees fewer crowds.
 On calm sea days, there is good swimming around its south point.